 - Switch OFF the settings you don’t prefer to sync and turn ON those which you want to get synced.

 Configure Sync your Settings in Windows 10 Individually

 Let’s see how to configure Sync your Settings in Windows 10 individually –

 Turn on Sync Theme in Windows 10

-Windows 10 allows to sync theme with just a toggle so that you may have the ability to experience the same theme across the computers and Mobile devices as well.
-All you need is logging in using a Microsoft account and you see the universal wallpaper automatically.
+Windows 10 allows to sync theme with just a toggle so that you may have the ability to experience the same theme across computers and Mobile devices as well.
+All you need is to log in using a Microsoft account and you see the universal wallpaper automatically.
 Follow the steps for how to Sync Theme in Windows 10 –

 Step-1: Open Windows Settings (Win+I) and select Accounts.

 Step-2: Click on Sync your settings from the left pane.